Lukman-as/MyProjects/README.md

 # Beginning
-This Git repository contains all projects I worked on while learning programming
+This Git repository contains all Math related problems I worked on while learning programming